Monitoring US Treasury Supply-Demand with AI: A Practical Framework

 |---|---|

-| Why didn't high supply cause trouble? | Structural optimization + demand support + Fed cooperation |
+| Why didn't high supply cause trouble? | TBAC-guided structural optimization + $7.8T MMF absorbing Bills + Fed transforming from seller to buyer |

 Frequently Asked Questions